ewanp2025/XpressiveTools/README.md

 **Percussion & Noise**

 Drum Architect: A specialised tool for designing kicks, snares, and cymbals using pitch-enveloped oscillators.
-It includes filter suggestions based on the base frequency.
+It includes filter suggestions based on the base frequency. - Very early version, the aim is to control the filter within the GUI by exporting an .xpf as most drums require filters.

 Noise Forge: Generates sample-rate-reduced noise expressions for lofi textures and percussion.